Last Updated on

 Additional materials for more complex system:

-You may also want to pick up some goof plugs to plug up holes in your tubing that are no longer needed or placed by mistake.
+Goof plugs – to plug up holes in your tubing that are no longer needed or placed by mistake.

-Once you have all your materials purchased and your design engineered, its time to roll out the system!
+Once you have all your materials purchased and your design engineered, its time to install the system!

 Install components in this order: Valve or pump, backflow preventer, pressure regulator, filter, tubing adapter, mainline tubing.

-The second step is to lay out all your tubing.
-Start by connecting your .5 inch mainline tubing and then position your tubing that branches out from the mainline and adjust as necessary.
+Start by connecting your .5 inch mainline tubing and then position all of your tubing that branches out from the mainline and adjust as necessary.
 If the tubing is too stiff, let it sit in the sun to warm up, which makes it more pliable.

-Once you have everything laid out to plan, cut the hoses at the end but do not clamp off just yet.
+Once you have everything laid out and connected, cut the hoses at the end but do not clamp off just yet.

 Once you are done with the emitter installation, stake to the ground.